 - The time period expected by the UE that will be away from this serving network.

 2. Based on the MUSIM-RAI from UE, RAN can either decides to move to RRC-Inactive state or to RRC Idle state.
 RAN sends RRC message to UE to release the RRC connection.
-In case of RRC-Inactive, RAN may also pre-configure a pause timer e.g. based on local policy/configuration for the UE/USIM and blocks the DL data transmission without paging UE if there are following DL data received except services/PDU sessions that UE indicated not to trigger MT delivery in step 1, or other services (e.g. for control signalling or important services determined using Paging Policy Indication) based on operator policy.
-The UE/USIM may locally transfer to RRC-Idle state if the received timer expires and it's not able to resume the connection.
+In case of RRC-Inactive, RAN may also activate a new pause timer e.g. based on local policy/configuration for the UE/USIM, and MUSIM RAI received in step 1.
+RAN blocks the DL data transmission without paging UE if there are following DL data received except services/PDU sessions that UE indicated expected to trigger MT delivery in step 1, or other services (e.g. for control signalling or important services determined using Paging Policy Indication) based on operator policy if the pause timer is activated.
+The UE/USIM shall locally transfer to RRC-Idle state if the periodic RNAU timer expires and it's not able to resume the connection as described in TS 38.331.
 The RAN considers the UE leaves current network normally based on the cause of release received in step 1.

-3. If pause timer activated in step 2 expires, and if RAN does not receive a resume request from the UE, RAN sends a N2 request message to AMF including the release assistance info if CN needs to handle MT data, and UE state in network enters either CM-IDLE or suspend state as in TS 23.502 [6] clause 4.8.1.
+3. If the periodic RNAU timer expires, and RAN does not receive a resume request from the UE, RAN sends a N2 request message to AMF including the release assistance info if CN needs to handle MT data, and UE state in network enters either CM-IDLE or suspend state as in TS 23.502 [6] clause 4.8.1.
 The UE/USIM also enters CM-IDLE/RRC_Idle or Suspended state, according to the RRC release message in step 2.

 In case of moving UE to RRC Idle state and consequently to CM-Idle, RAN sends to the AMF UE context release indication.
 In case of moving UE to suspend state, RAN sends to the AMF the UE context suspend request.
 RAN provides also the release assistance info to the AMF.